nelsons502/startup/README.md

 ## React part 2: Reactivity

-For this deliverable I did the following. `TODO: complete this section`
+For this deliverable I did the following.

-- [x] **All functionality implemented or mocked out** - Mostly using local storage to store user and scores.
-WebSocket notifications mocked with a timer.
+- [x] **All functionality implemented or mocked out** - Mostly using local storage to store username, posts, likes and such.
+WebSocket is mocked up with a `getPosts` function.
+I'm especially pleased by the AI that is working (nearly) perfectly!
+I just need to make sure it is sending the context of a chat to the server (which it is not doing quite yet).
-- [x] **Hooks** - Extensive use of `useEffect`.
-I also had to use `useRef` so that the play top level component could execute the color sequence for the user on the child button components.
+- [x] **Hooks** - Extensive use of `useEffect` and `useState`.
+I think it is in just about every `.jsx` file.
+They are quite useful!